What are the types of non-Hodgkin lymphoma?

 Low-grade non-Hodgkin lymphoma

-Sometimes the lymphoma cells can gradually change.
-Some cells may become more like high-grade cells.
+Lymphoma cells can sometimes change gradually over time.
+Some of the small cells can grow larger, giving rise to a mixture of cells.
+These larger cells are more likely to be faster growing and signal your disease is becoming more like a high-grade lymphoma.
 This is called transformation.
 Transformation is more common in B-cell lymphomas.
-If this happens you will be treated as having high-grade lymphoma.
+If any part of your lymphoma has transformed, you will be treated as having high-grade lymphoma.

 High-grade non-Hodgkin lymphoma